DIY Panda Express Orange Chicken

 Our tips: The key to getting the fried chicken right is keeping a close eye on the frying oil temperature.
 Make sure you use a thermometer, and add the chicken to the pan in small batches, so that the oil can hold its temperature and give you a nice, crisp fry.

-And think about this recipe for game day; it makes a fantastic appetizer.
-We skip the rice, make a double batch, and stick a cocktail toothpick in each nugget of chicken.
 If you want to make it vegan style, you could swap out the chicken for cauliflower florets.

 Servings: 4 to 8